 Ending Unconstitutional Detention of Immigrants

-NJAIJ urges counties and localities to oppose all 287g and IGSA contracts with ICE and encourages the state to do everything in its power to incentivize localities not to contract with ICE.
+NJAIJ urges counties and localities to oppose all IGSA contracts with ICE and encourages the state to do everything in its power to incentivize localities not to contract with ICE.
 Additionally, New Jersey should have a detention oversight committee that ensures that the conditions and services for all detainees in state and county jails adhere to human rights standards and maintain the dignity of those currently held in facilities paid by taxpayers.

 Sign our petition calling on New Jersey leadership to end all state and local resources from going towards federal immigration enforcement.

 Due Process for All

 Immigrants who are facing immigration deportation proceedings are not guaranteed free legal representation because immigration proceedings are civil, not criminal.
 While Governor Murphy has allocated a limited amount to go towards Universal representation of New Jersey immigrant detainees, it is far from enough to ensure all detainees have the representation they need.
 This violates immigrants’ due process and keeps people in detention for long periods of time.
 Most immigrants who face court hearings without representation lose their case and low-income immigrants are less likely to be able to afford representation.
 States like New York and major cities across the country have already implemented public legal defense programs to represent immigrants who can’t afford legal counsel.

 NJAIJ calls upon our state to prioritize due process and rule of law by fully funding a statewide legal counsel program to provide universal representation in civil proceedings to those who cannot afford it.
 This will prevent families from being separated due to inability to pay an attorney.